 No, Mum, yes, it must have been wonderful that first time.
 But it is still wonderful.

 One year — just once — Ross and Becky and Michael and Judith and the kids all went to Seal Rocks together.
 They rented a lovely house over the beach, and swam all together in the crystal sea.

 It was good to talk about the photograph, because all these good memories poured out, but sometimes this was sad.

 I miss Ross, Becky would say, and her head would droop onto her chest.

-So Judith’s idea, gradually formed, was that she and Michael would take Judith back to Seal Rocks one more time.
+So Judith’s idea, gradually formed, was that she and Michael would take Becky back to Seal Rocks one more time.
 They would take the photograph with them, and they would take a photo of Becky holding the photograph at the same place.